 “Science workplace environment has been known for decades as being hostile to women and people of color,” wrote Onja Davidson Raoelison, a doctoral candidate at University of California Los Angeles (UCLA), in her scholarship application.
 “I take pride in being a Black woman in engineering, encouraging students to overcome their struggles, fears, and doubts, as I have overcome many challenges in my life.”

 Woodard & Curran recognizes that we are a microcosm of our industry and society at large which has a history of systemic inequities.
 These structural barriers directly impact our industry and are counter to our mission, vision, and values.
 In 2014, we launched our internal diversity and inclusion program.
-In 2020, we recognized the need to incorporate equity in our approach and appointed a dedicated Diversity, Equity & Inclusion Manager to our Human Resources team.
-To further our effort, we introduced a comprehensive racial equity training and implementation program.

 As part of our effort to address inequities, we have developed some scholarship programs, including the American Water Works Association (AWWA) Woodard & Curran Scholarship established in 2017.
 This annual scholarship awards $5,000 to members of historically marginalized communities, such as women and/or Black, Indigenous, People of Color (BIPOC), pursuing an advanced degree as a means of advancing equity in the industry.
 Raoelison is this year’s recipient as she works to complete her doctorate in environmental engineering.